 1:00 p.m. - 2:30 p.m.
 (EST)

-Recognize the achievements of the 2020 NAFSA Senator Paul Simon Award for Campus Internationalization winners and join us for a live Presidential Panel.
-This annual gathering of leaders from Simon Award-winning institutions will highlight innovative approaches to campus internationalization, discuss challenges facing higher education institutions today, and emphasize the importance of continuing this work at this unique time in history.
+Recognize the achievements of the 2020 NAFSA Senator Paul Simon Award for Campus Internationalization winners.
+This annual gathering of leaders from Simon Award-winning institutions highlighted innovative approaches to campus internationalization, discussed challenges facing higher education institutions today, and emphasized the importance of continuing this work at this unique time in history.

 Thursday, November 19Perspectives on Engaging Today’s Students